tryzealot/docs/docs/self-hosted/configuration/environment-variables.md

 ### Redis

-This is a URL connection mainly for heroku compatibility
+This is a URL connection mainly for most cloud services compatibility

 ```bash
 REDIS_URL=redis://user:pass@127.0.0.1:6379/0